davidlawrencer/unit-4-review/README.md

 ### Create View Controller

-In the create view controller, the user should be able to enter an item's name, select the price from a picker, and add a picture.
+In the create view controller, the user should be able to enter an item's name, set the price from a stepper, and add a picture.
 When the user hits a save button, the item should be added to their documents directory.
 Make each field required.